The Difficulty of the Everest Base Camp Trek

 Despite enough precautions, you might show some symptoms of altitude sickness.
 Share it with your fellow trekkers or the guide about your unusual feelings and stop ascending further.
-Proper rest at the same altitude can help you relieve the minor symptoms.
+Proper rest at the same altitude can help you relieve minor symptoms.
 You can ascend once you recover.
-In case of serious symptoms, rapid descend is necessary to improve the condition.
+In case of serious symptoms, rapid descent is necessary to improve the condition.
 If the symptoms persist, ask your guide to arrange medical services.
 Even a quick helicopter rescue might be necessary in case of severe cases.

 Best Treks in the Everest Region

-The Everest region is not only the home to the highest mountain peaks in the world but also an incredible place with bundles of other surprises for trekkers and climbers.
+The Everest region is not only home to the highest mountain peaks in the world but also an incredible place with bundles of other surprises for trekkers and climbers.
 The beauty of the Everest region is intensified by a unique amalgamation of the dramatic landscapes, mighty glaciers, icefalls, frozen lakes, and lofty mountains with the boundless culture, lifestyle, and traditions of the Sherpa people.

 The vibrant environment created by the colors of beautiful flowers of Sagarmatha National Park blended with the colorful prayer flags of ancient monasteries reflects the charm and fragrance of the Himalayan nation.
 Besides the usual trekking route to Everest Base Camp, there are many other trekking routes and sites to explore in this region.
 Here are the top five related treks in the Everest region.

 Everest Panorama Trek is a perfect trek for those who yearn to see the magnetic mountain vistas in the Khumbu region but don’t want to go through the strenuous trail of the high Himalayan altitude.
 It is designed for beginners, people with less physical fitness, and those who have less time to spare for the trek.